pandOSUnibo/docs/docs/source/style_guide.rst

 By convention the maximum length of a line of code is 80 characters long in C, with that being historically grounded in standard-sized monitors on older computer terminals, which could display 24 lines vertically and 80 characters horizontally.
-Though modern technology has obsoleted the need to keep lines capped at 80 characters, it is still a guideline that should be considered a "soft stop," and a line of 100 characters should really be the longest you write in C, else readers will generally need to scroll.
-If you need more than 100 characters, it may be time to rethink either your variable names or your overall design!
+The 80 character limit should be considered a "soft stop", while 100 characters is a "hard stop".

 .. code:: c